Jimmy Fallon: Later years (2001–2004)

-Fallon initially envisioned he would spend three years at SNL, like John Belushi, but he was persuaded to stay on for an additional three when given the reins to Weekend Update (which he would co-host with writer Tina Fey).
-His co-hosting of Weekend Update increased his profile even more.
-During this tenure, he formed a close relationship with Michaels, whom he'd consult with on anything from dating to career advice.
-Fallon called a December 2001 sketch in which he imitates Rolling Stones frontman Mick Jagger in a mirror opposite Jagger his favorite thing he had done up to that point.
+Fallon initially planned to spend three years at SNL, like John Belushi, but he was persuaded to stay on for three more when given the reins to Weekend Update.
+His co-hosting of Weekend Update with writer Tina Fey further increased his profile.
+During this tenure, he formed a close relationship with Michaels, whom he'd consult on dating, career advice, and more.
+Fallon called a December 2001 sketch, in which he imitates Rolling Stones frontman Mick Jagger in a mirror opposite Jagger, his favorite thing he had done up to that point.

-In his later years on SNL, Fallon co-starred in skit titled The Barry Gibb Talk Show alongside musician Justin Timberlake, where the duo portrayed Bee Gees brothers Barry and Robin Gibb.
+In his later years on SNL, Fallon co-starred in a skit, "The Barry Gibb Talk Show", in which he and musician Justin Timberlake portrayed Bee Gees brothers Barry and Robin Gibb.
 It marked the beginning of a long-running friendship and collaboration with Timberlake.

-Fallon became well known for his tendency to break character in sketches, an attribute he himself, as well as Michaels, disliked.
+Fallon became known for his tendency to break character in sketches, an attribute he, as well as Michaels, disliked.
 It began in the famous "More Cowbell" sketch, when Will Ferrell wore a tighter shirt than expected, causing Fallon to crack up.
-Following this, other cast members would intentionally try to get Fallon to break.
-Other cast members believed he was attempting to steal the moment, to make the sketch about himself.
+After this, other cast members would try to get Fallon to break.
+Some cast members believed he was attempting to steal the moment, to make the sketch about himself.
 The joke became near-constant during Fallon's final year on the show.
-During this time, Fallon parlayed his SNL success into co-hosting the 2001 MTV Movie Awards and 2002 MTV Video Music Awards, and the recording on his debut comedy album, The Bathroom Wall (2002), which was nominated for the Grammy Award for Best Comedy Album.
+During this time, Fallon parlayed his SNL success into co-hosting the 2001 MTV Movie Awards and 2002 MTV Video Music Awards, and recording his debut comedy album, The Bathroom Wall (2002), which was nominated for the Grammy Award for Best Comedy Album.
 He also modeled for Calvin Klein.
 Fallon was named one of People magazine's 50 Most Beautiful People in 2002, an honor Fallon found embarrassing.

 Fallon appeared in blackface in a 2000 episode of Saturday Night Live, impersonating Chris Rock.
 After the sketch resurfaced online 20 years later, Fallon issued a tweet apologizing for an "unquestionably offensive decision".